esmero/archipelago-documentation/docs/firstobject.md

 ![Ingest Step7](../imgs/ingest-step-7_Complete.jpg)

 You made it!
 You added your Metadata, Linked Data, Uploaded your files and now you're ready to save!
-First, give your object a preivew by clicking the `Preview` button.
+First, give your object a preview by clicking the `Preview` button directly to the right of the `Save` button.

 Does everything look alright?
 Great!
 Click the `Back to content editing` button in the top left corner to go through with saving your object.